Careers DepartmentSUB MENU

 There are two part-time members of the careers team and a further nine teachers deliver the Careers Education programme as part of the PSHE curriculum.

-This begins in Year 10 and the programme up to Year 13 includes the nature of work, possible career interests, job applications, preview questionnaires and follow-up interviews, and help with the preparation of CVs.
+This begins in Year 10 and the programme up to Year 13 includes the nature of work, possible career interests, Morrisby profiling and follow-up interviews, help with the preparation of CVs, job applications and targeted careers events.
 In Year 11 all pupils are encouraged to undertake work experience and this is also encouraged and supported in the Sixth Form.

 The Careers Department is situated on the first floor of the Kelvin Building with a bright and inviting library and a computer resources area (eight networked workstations and teaching screen) with seating for 12.
 The careers office adjoins the open plan area.
 The Careers Department purchases a number of on-line licences that give access to careers profiling and advice.